FoilDiff: A Hybrid Transformer Backbone for Diffusion-based Modelling of 2D Airfoil Flow Fields: Preliminary Background on Diffusion Models

 \subsection{Non-Markovian Inference}

 The Markovian nature of the conventional diffusion process introduces certain limitations.
 The step-by-step denoising operation requires a large number of iterative steps to generate high-quality samples.
-To address these limitations, researchers have proposed alternative approaches that relax the Markovian assumption, leading to more efficient and expressive generative processes.
-Since the generative model approximates the reverse of the inference process, rethinking the inference process is key to reducing the number of iterations required during generation.
-Non-Markovian (see Figure \ref{DDIMPROC}) inference introduces dependencies across multiple time steps rather than restricting transitions to adjacent steps \cite{song2022denoisingdiffusionimplicitmodels}.
+To address these limitations alternative approaches that relax the Markovian assumption have been proposed, leading to more efficient and expressive generative processes \cite{maleki2025diffusionmodelsmathematicalintroduction}.
+Non-Markovian inference (see Figure \ref{DDIMPROC}) introduces dependencies across multiple time steps rather than restricting transitions to adjacent steps \cite{song2022denoisingdiffusionimplicitmodels}.
 This innovation allows for faster sampling since fewer iterations are required to traverse the latent space while still capturing the complexity of the target distribution.
 This forward process is expressed as:

-where $q (\mathbf{x}_T|\mathbf{x}_0) = \mathcal{N}( \sqrt{\alpha_T}\mathbf{x}_0 (1-\alpha_T)I)$, for all $t>1$.
+where $q (\mathbf{x}_T|\mathbf{x}_0) = \mathcal{N}( \sqrt{\overline{\alpha}_T}\mathbf{x}_0 ,\ (1-\overline{\alpha}_T)I)$, for all $t>1$.
 With the mean given by:

 chosen to ensure that Equation \ref{eq:diff_mean} remains true.
 One can generate a sample \( \mathbf{x}_{t-1} \) from: